Scientific Name

 Propagation: Rosulate Violas are grown only from seed and with some patience.

 The main problem with these plants is etiolation, caused by a lack of light, resulting in the elongation of the compact rosettes.
-However, it is known that in any bunch of seedlings, some of them will quickly etiolate, while others may not.
-So there is some scope in selecting Rosulate Violas more likely to grow satisfactorily in cultivation.
+However, it is known that some of the seedlings will quickly etiolate while others will not.
+So, there is some scope in selecting Rosulate Violas that are more likely to grow satisfactorily in cultivation.

 Learn more at How to Grow and Care for Rosulate Violas.